 Pine is a soft wood with a uniform texture that finishes well and resists shrinking and warping.
 Pine is commonly "farmed" all over the world and is one of the most widely used timbers.

-Mahogany is used extensively in high quality furnishings and also in boat construction due to its ability to resist swelling, shrinking and warping.
-It is a finely grained hard wood that exhibits a reddish color and is extremely durable.
+Mahogany is used extensively in high quality furniture and also in boat construction due to its ability to resist swelling, shrinking and warping.
+It is a finely grained hardwood that exhibits a reddish color and is extremely durable.

 Oak is a hardwood that is very durable and resistant to moisture absorption.
-It takes stain very well making it ideal for furniture and is also used in flooring and boat construction.
+It takes stain very well making it ideal for furniture.
+Oak is also used in flooring and boat construction.